Big-Brother-Pikachu/Where2edit/ReadME.md

 ## Where You Edit is What You Get: Text-Guided Image Editing with Region-Based Attention

-This repository contains the official PyTorch implementation.
+This repository contains the official PyTorch implementation of our *Pattern Recognit.* paper:

 > **Where You Edit is What You Get: Text-Guided Image Editing with Region-Based Attention**<br>
 > Changming Xiao, Qi Yang, Xiaoqiang Xu, Jianwei Zhang, Feng Zhou, Changshui Zhang <br>